mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 A 20% margin was added to the peak rpm then divided by the desired 60 rpm resulting in a 187:1 desired gear reduction.
 However, the final reduction was reduced to 120:1 to match the shortened arm lengths while maintaining ample torque.

 $$
+Desired RPM = 60 RPM
+Peak Power RPM = 9370 RPM
-Gear Ratio = \frac{9370 * 1.2}{60} = 187.4
+Gear Ratio = \frac{9370 RPM * 1.2}{60 RPM} = 187.4
 $$

 This gear ratio was then applied to the motor’s theoretical output torque and compared against the estimated requirement of ~20 Nm to confirm that it would meet performance needs.

 $$
-some equation
+Desired Torque = 40 Nm
+Peak Power Torque = 0.3 Nm
+Estimated Output Torque = 0.3 Nm * 187.4 = 56.1 Nm
+Output > Desired
 $$

-All three joints of the arm uses the same size gearbox since they all have a torque requirement below the max output torque and can perform a 180 degree rotation under a second.
+All three joints of the arm uses the same size gearbox since they all have a torque requirement below the max output torque and can perform a 180 degree rotation under a second and have a torque requirement below the max output torque.

 ## Part Selection
 Many of the components for the robot were selected spontaneously based on availability and cost.